 Description Development of the syllabuses (5) of the didactic curricular pilot courses on DfS focused on S.PSS&DE (in terms of structure, duration, frequency, number of hours, teaching methods, tools, techniques, student's project delivery formats and evaluation procedures), and definition of the first version of learning resources (to be gathered or developed ex-novo according to expressed needs and priorities).

-Due date Month 18: 31/03/2017

-Languages English

-Target groups Teaching staff Students Trainees Administrative staff Technical staff Librarians Other

-Dissemination level Department / Fac Institution Department / FacultyLocalNationalInstitutionRegionalInternational

-Mork Deckage and

-Work Package and Outcome ref.nr 2.4.

-- Title Implementation of the first round (of 5) pilot courses

-Туре Teaching material Learning material Training material ☑ Event □ Report □ Service/Product

-Expected Deliverable/Results/ Outcomes Description Implementation of 5 curricular pilot courses (1 in e European partner institutions) on DfS each focused S.PSS applied to a specific type of DE, in terms of t approaches and tools.
-Each pilot course will be org by a main non-European partner, in collaboration other local non-European partner and a European

-Due date Month 18: 31/03/2017
+Due date Month 18: 31/03/2017 Languages English Target groups ☑ Teaching staff ☑ Students ☐ Trainees ☐ Administrative state ☐ Technical staff ☐ Librarians ☐ Other aff Dissemination level ☐ Department / Fac☐ Institution ulty □ Local □ Regional □ National⊠ International T T Work Package and Outcome ref.nr 2.4.
+Title Implementation of the first round (of 5) pilot courses Туре ☐ Teaching material ☐ Learning material ☐ Training material ⊠ Event □ Report □ Service/Product Expected Deliverable/Results/ Outcomes Description Implementation of 5 curricular pilot courses (1 in each non-European partner institutions) on DfS each focused on S.PSS applied to a specific type of DE, in terms of theories, approaches and tools.
+Each pilot course will be organised by a main non-European partner, in collaboration with the other local non-European partner and a European HEI partner.
+Within each pilot course it is foreseen one cycle of exchange; the EU partner will undertake a two-week mission to the non-European HEI partner.
+Another non-European HEI partner will act as Observer, monitoring insite the exchange process and the pilot course implementation.
+Due date Month 18: 31/03/2017 Languages English Target groups ☑ Teaching staff ☑ Students ☐ Trainees ☐ Administrative state ☑ Technical staff ☐ Librarians ☑ Other Representative from aff local companies/consultancies/ associations.

-Languages English

-Target groups Image: State of the state